azz/haloapi.js/README.md

 Using this project with your development IDE, such as WebStorm, Visual Studio or Atom, it will provide both an API and static type checking for what can be a complex entagnlement of statistics and metadata.

+Features:

+- One endpoint per function.
+- Built in retries when rate limited.
+- Fully documented response typing.
+- Available on NPM.
+- Unit tested.

 ## How Do I Get Started?

 If you haven't aready grabbed a key, head to [developer.haloapi.com](https://developer.haloapi.com/), sign in, head to Products and grab a key.
 The documentation for the API itself is also availble there.